Sebastian-Montoya-B/Alpha-PDI/README.md

 See further info in the respective sections.

-1. Code (folder) -> Folder containing the scripts to calculate the indices of generality used in the manuscript.
+1. Code (folder) -> folder containing the scripts to calculate the indices of generality used in the manuscript.
    * alpha_PDI.R -> script of the `alpha_PDI` function for calculating the alpha PDI index of generality.
    * genfun.R -> script of the `genfun` function for calculating traditional generality indices.
    * wcfun.R -> script of the `wcfun` function for calculating Pierotti et al (2017) index of generality.

+2. Data (folder) -> folder containing the theoretical data used for the analyses and figures.
+Data were generated using the "quantitative niche model" of Fründ et al. (2016)
+   * vectors1.RDS -> list of vectors of resource use for 32 consumers and 51 potential resources.
+Vectors were generated with even resource abundance distributions, the specialization parameter varying from low (0.5) to high (60), and trait matching varying gradually form 0 to 1.
+   * matrices1.RDS -> list of vectors of resource use for 7200 consumers.
+Vectors were generated using a variable number of potential resources (5, 10, and 50), with the specialization parameter varying from low (0.5) to high (60), and a random trait matching.
+Vectors are organized in matrices of five consumers.
+   * vectors2.RDS -> set of 7200 consumer-resource vectors generated using the "quantitative niche model" of Fründ et al. (2016).

-2. Figures (folder) -> Folder containing the scripts to reproduce the unedited versions of the figures in the manuscript and supplementary material.
+3. Figures (folder) -> folder containing the scripts to reproduce the unedited versions of the figures in the manuscript and supplementary material.
    * Figure2.R -> script to reproduce the unedited version of Figure 2.
 It requires the `alpha_PDI`, `genfun`, and `wcfun` functions.
 Follow the sequence given in the script to create and export the figure.
    * Figure3.R -> script to reproduce the unedited version of Figure 3.
 It requires the `alpha_PDI` function.
 Follow the sequence given in the script to create and export the figure.
    * FigureSup.R -> script to reproduce Figures S1 to S36 of the supplementary material.
 It requires the `alpha_PDI` function.
 Follow the sequence given in the script to create and export the figure.

-3. Data (folder) -> Folder containing the theoretical data used for the analyses and figures.
-   * Vectors1.RDS -> Set of 7200 consumer-resource vectors generated using the "quantitative niche model" of Fründ et al. (2016).
-   * Matrices1.RDS -> Set of 7200 consumer-resource matrices generated using the "quantitative niche model" of Fründ et al. (2016).
-   * Vectors2.RDS -> Set of 7200 consumer-resource vectors generated using the "quantitative niche model" of Fründ et al. (2016).
+4. Statistical analyses
+   * Generality_correlations.R -> script to reproduce the Spearman correlations for used the assessment of the relation between the specialization parameter and the indices of generality.
+It requires the `alpha_PDI` and `genfun` functions, and the vectors1.RDS data.

 ## Functionality and origin